 Scroll through the list and be brutal.
-You will find the biggest space wasters at the top - probably your Photos and Music apps (the figure includes media that the app stores/organises as well as the app itself), but your Messages app may be there too if you receive a lot of text messages with images in them.
+You will find the biggest space hogs at the top - probably your Photos and Music apps (the figure includes media that the app stores/organises as well as the app itself), but your Messages app may be there too if you receive a lot of text messages with images in them.

 If an app you rarely use is taking up 300MB of space then delete it - you can always download it again for free if you want to.
 Once you have bought something it's tied to your Apple ID so Apple knows you own it.

 To look deeper into the storage space being taken up by apps, look again at Settings > General > Storage & iCloud Usage > Manage Storage and click on the arrow beside one of the apps listed there.
 This way you can see how much data is used by the app itself, and how much additional space is being used by documents and data.

 For example, our Pages app has 4.9MB of data; with a little tidying up we could ensure that those documents saved on the iPhone were moved to the Cloud where we have a lot more space.